taublast/DrawnUi.Maui.Camera/src/README.md

 **Audio-only recording output:**

 Audio-only recordings produce `.m4a` files.
-The recorded file path is delivered via the `VideoRecordingSuccess` callback (same as video recordings), giving you direct access to the file for playback, upload, or any custom handling.
+The recorded file path is delivered via the `RecordingSuccess` callback (same as video recordings), giving you direct access to the file for playback, upload, or any custom handling.

 If you use `MoveVideoToGalleryAsync` to save the audio file to a user-accessible location, the destination differs per platform: